As of the most recent update, we are able to offer visitation periods and funeral services in the funeral home or at a church.

 ·Our staff is available for guidance.

-Maurice will be deeply missed and is survived by his wife, Carol (Desimone) Dastous; children, Carolyn DiGiovine and her husband, Arthur of Waltham, MA, David Dastous and his wife, Martha of Salisbury, MA, Steven Dastous and his wife, Marjorie of Derry, NH; grandchildren, Kristen, Maria and her husband, William, Robert, Jennifer and her husband, Joseph, Anna and her husband, Stephen, Julia, Grace, Steven and his wife, Stephanie, and Kenneth; great-grandchildren, Angelo, Emily, Cameron, Levi, Colton, and Georgia Lee.
+Carol will be deeply missed and is survived by her children, Carolyn DiGiovine and her husband, Arthur of Waltham, MA, David Dastous and his wife, Martha of Salisbury, MA, Steven Dastous and his wife, Marjorie of Derry, NH; grandchildren, Kristen, Maria and her husband, William, Robert, Jennifer and her husband, Joseph, Anna and her husband, Stephen, Julia, Grace, Steven and his wife, Stephanie, and Kenneth; great-grandchildren, Angelo, Emily, Cameron, Levi, Colton, and Georgia Lee.
 Along with several nieces and nephews.
-Along with his parents, Maurice was predeceased by his siblings, Leo Dastous, Lucian Dastous, Sister Jeanette Dastous, and Paul Dastous.

-Relatives and friends are invited to visit with Maurice’s family between the hours of 8:30-10:30 AM on Saturday, October 17, 2020, at Cataudella Funeral Home, 126 Pleasant Valley Street in Methuen.
-A service will take place at the funeral home at 10:30 AM.
-Burial will follow at Immaculate Conception Cemetery in Lawrence, MA.
+Relatives and friends are respectfully invited to attend visiting hours Saturday, November 7, 2020, from 9:00-10:30 AM at Cataudella Funeral Home, 126 Pleasant Valley Street in Methuen.
+Funeral services will be held at 10:30 AM in the funeral home chapel.
+Burial will be in Immaculate Conception Cemetery, Lawrence.